 All students are encouraged to select their employment carefully.
 A good job for students is one which will not interfere with classes or study time.
-Information regarding jobs both on and off-campus is available through Skyhawk Career Services, located in the Lanier Academic Center.
+Information regarding jobs both on and off-campus is available in the Skyhawk Career Center, located in the Academic Center.